 - Day trip to Rottnest Island with 90-minute coach tour, from Perth or Fremantle

-- Depart from Perth and cruise down Swan River past local landmarks and Millionaire’s Row
+- If departing Perth, cruise down Swan River, past local landmarks and Millionaire’s Row

-- Listen to informative commentary from your guide as you circumnavigate the island in a comfortable air-conditioned coach
+- Listen to commentary from a guide as you circumnavigate the island by air-conditioned coach

 - See spectacular locations including Wadjemup Lighthouse and the West End